rbohl/liferay-docs/en/developer/reference/articles/02-workflow/05-notification-templates.markdown

    ${dateUtil.getCurrentDate("MM/dd/yyyy, HH:mm",  localeUtil.getDefault())}`
    ```

+## Understanding the Workflow Notification Template Variables

+These are the variables logged when you enable the Single Approver Definition
+for Blogs Entries, then submit a new entry for publication:

 | Variable Name                | Value    | Operation | Description or Link                       |
 | ---------------------------- | -------- | --------- |--------------------------------------------- |
 | ${saxReaderUtil}             |          | &#10004;  | [SaxReaderUtil](https://docs.liferay.com/dxp/portal/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/xml/SAXReaderUtil.html) |